siavash9000/famousfaces/README.md

 You take a picture of yourself and it presents you the most similar celebrities of a given set.
 You can easily add/reove faces and integrate the used react webapp into your own.

-### Limitations:

-The tensorflow version is fixed to 1.2 .
-Feel free to update and create a pull request!
-Thanks in Advance for your help!

 ### Getting started:

 #### Install docker (skip if already installed)